 Wetsuits are labeled by their neoprene thickness.
 A 5mm wetsuit, is supposed to have 5mm thick neoprene.
 A 3/2mm suit will have a combination of thicker neoprene around the core, and thinner neoprene at the arms and legs.
 But there are no labeling laws, so there can be a great amount of variety in warmth and panel layout between brands that are labeled the same.

 Even a 1mm snorkeling wetsuit will provide a bit of warmth compared to a rash guard.
 For years we wore 1mm tops when needing a little extra warmth.
 We find though that in tropical situations a 2-3mm suit is plenty.
 If you tend to run cold, and are visiting a colder water spot, or plan to spend a lot of time in the water, you may want a 4-5mm suit.
-But keep in mind that the thicker the wetsuit the more restrictive your movement will be.
-And it will be heavier and larger in your suitcase.
+But keep in mind that a thicker wetsuit will be heavier and larger in your suitcase.
 Thicker wetsuits also take longer to dry.

 Price to Quality to Comfort Ratio